Gilgamesh Flood Tablet

 In the 19th century, Assyriologists started translating the first Babylonian accounts of a great flood.
 Discoveries produced several versions of the Mesopotamian flood myth, with the account closest to that in Genesis was found in a 700 BC Babylonian copy of the Epic of Gilgamesh.

 The Sumerian King List relies on the flood story to divide its history into pre-flood and post-flood periods.
 The pre-flood kings had enormous lifespans, whereas post-flood lifespans were much reduced.
-In some of the Sumerian flood myth, a hero is warned of the impending flood who then builds a boat so that life may survive.
+In some of the Sumerian flood myth, a hero is warned of the impending flood, who then builds a boat so that life may survive.

 Book of Genesis

 In the c.
-6th century BC Book of Genesis, God who created man out of clay, decides to flood the earth because of the sinful state of humanity.
+6th century BC Book of Genesis, God, who created man out of clay, decides to flood the earth because of the sinful state of humanity.
 It is also God who then gives Noah instructions to build an ark to preserve life.
 Noah, his family, and representatives of all the animals of the earth are called upon to enter the ark.
 When the destructive flood begins, all life outside of the ark perishes.
 After the waters recede, humanity was given God’s promise that he will never judge the earth with a flood again.
-He causes a rainbow to form as the sign of this promise.
+He causes a rainbow to form as a sign of this promise.

 Hindu Flood Story

-In Hindu mythology, texts dated to around the 6th century BC contain the story of a great flood, “Pralaya”.
+In Hindu mythology, texts dated to around the 6th century BC contain the story of a great flood, “Pralaya.”
 Also in the Matsya Avatar of the Vishnu warns the first man, Manu, of the impending flood, and also advises him to build a giant boat.

 Ancient Greek Flood Story

-Plato in about 360 BC, describes a flood myth in which, the Bronze race of humans angers the high god Zeus with their constant warring.
+Plato, in about 360 BC, describes a flood myth in which the Bronze race of humans angers the high god Zeus with their constant warring.
 Zeus decides to punish humanity with a flood.
 The Titan Prometheus, who had created humans from clay, tells the secret plan to Deucalion, advising him to build an ark to be saved.
 After nine nights and days, the water starts receding, and the ark lands on a mountain.

 Reflections on Gilgamesh Flood Tablet

-- Why can the flood myth motif be found in so many cultures, including Mesopotamian, Greek, Hinduism, Chinese, Mayan and Australian Aboriginal?
+- Why can the flood myth motif be found in so many cultures, including Mesopotamian, Greek, Hinduism, Chinese, Mayan, and Australian Aboriginal?

-- Imagine how many thousands of written documents we have lost because documents were written on material like paper, papyrus, parchment or vellum which are all degradable and fragile.
+- Imagine how many thousands of written documents we have lost because documents were written on material like paper, papyrus, parchment, or vellum, which are all degradable and fragile.
 What documents would you hope are discovered one day?